adamtuliper/Unity-OrksWithForks/README.md

 Everything in your game is visible because of a camera.
 There are two camera types in Unity - Orthographic and Perspective.
 These are simply options on a camera component.
 Perspective cameras see the world as we do, Orthographic cameras have no scaling with distance, which is good for 2D games.
 Also Orthographic camera size keeps a fixed height no matter the screen we are running the game on.
 The only thing that varies is how much width is visible.

-![Wide View with Orthographic Camera](/Images/OrthoWide.PNG "Wide View with Orthographic Camera") _Orthographic Camera, Note the height
+![Wide View with Orthographic Camera](/Images/OrthoWide.PNG "Wide View with Orthographic Camera") _Orthographic Camera, note the height_

 ![Thin View with Orthographic Camera](/Images/OrthoThin.PNG "Thin View with Orthographic Camera")

-_Orthographic Camera, Note the height is still the same with a thinner screen_
+_Orthographic Camera, after changing screen width the height is still the same_

 1. Click play on the toolbar and run the game.